syncthing/syncthing/PULL_REQUEST_TEMPLATE.md

 If this is a GUI change, include screenshots of the change.
 If not, please feel free to just delete this section.

+### Documentation

+If this is a user visible change (including API and protocol changes), add a link here to the corresponding pull request on https://github.com/syncthing/docs or describe the documentation changes necessary.

 ### Authorship

 Every author of a code contribution (Go, Javascript, HTML, CSS etc, with the